dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 ### Many genomes cannot be uniquely distinguished based on combinations of hashes

-Of the 318k genomes in GTDB rs207, only 149k (47.1%) of the genomes
-can be identified by considering individual hashes - each of the remaining 52.9% genomes have no hashes that are unique to that genome.
+From the results above, of the 318k genomes in GTDB rs207, only 149k (47.1%) of the genomes can be identified by considering individual hashes - each of the remaining 52.9% genomes have no hashes that are unique to that genome.

 K-mers can be further ranked based on *how much* discriminatory power they offer - for example, a k-mer that is only present in two genomes in the